JunseokLee42/human-eval/README.md

-# Creating Problem Json as intended
+# Creating Problem Jsonl as intended

+This repo is about creating HumanEval.jsonl dataset easily.

 ## How to Create Json
 1. Renew the parameter of fetch_id function before executing `printing.py`.